zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-qual.rst

      - Nordic
      - nRF52x

-PICS Features
+ICS Features
 *************

-The PICS features for each supported protocol & profile can be found in the following documents:
+The ICS features for each supported protocol & profile can be found in the following documents:

 .. toctree::